BdR76/Phaser3-example-game/readme.md

 It is intended to show the structure of a typical Phaser3 game, and using some of the key features of Phaser.

-All the important features needed to create a game in Phaser v3.
+It's a code template showing all the important features needed to create a game in Phaser v3.
-It's not an actual game but it's a starting point, a code template.
+Not an actual game but a starting point example.

 ![preview screenshot](/preview.png?raw=true "preview")